 Is it better to add a Betta to an existing community tank or the additional fish to the Betta tank?

-Either is fine, though people generally report more success adding the Bettas in to their already established community tanks.
-Bettas are very territorial and, due to this, can become “attached” to certain hides and area in their tanks or even their tanks as a whole.
+Either is fine, though people generally report more success adding the Bettas into their already established community tanks.
+Bettas are very territorial and, due to this, can become “attached” to certain hides and areas in their tanks or even their tanks as a whole.
 Having the community set up first gives them a chance to lay claim to certain areas and allows the Betta to not develop these strong attachments that can lead to aggression.
 Still, stick to fish that are safe for Bettas, even if you are adding your Betta to an already existing community.
 Having incompatible fish can lead to fighting, stress, and even fish death.

 Bettas are intelligent fish that make for great pets.
 Unfortunately, they can also be highly territorial and more than a bit aggressive.
 If you want to keep your Bettas in a communal tank, the best thing you can do is research any species you are considering and only allow safe varieties into the tank.
 Your Betta will be less likely to become defensive and the tank is more likely to succeed if all can get along easily.
 Good luck!